By Professor David Doorey, July 1, 2011

 17. In any event, we do not think that we should decline to apply Ontario law simply because it is novel to do so, or because there may be collective bargaining consequences, or because one side may reap a temporary tactical advantage – any more than we would be inclined to exempt a local branch plant from the application of Ontario law where the same arguments might be made.
 It may be that the inability to strike, lock-out, or use replacement umpires in Ontario at this time has an effect on the ongoing collective bargaining, or introduces a new “wrinkle” into the collective bargaining process.
 However, we see no obvious reason why this should be an impediment to settlement, nor should it create an obstacle that cannot be overcome by bargaining in good faith – an obligation that the parties have in all jurisdictions.
 Certainly it is no reason not to apply the law at all.

-In both the umpires, the OLRB allowed a replacement ref for one game, but then made the decision active for the next Blue Jays home series in order to give the parties time to consider the impact of the decision.
+In the old umpires’ case, the OLRB allowed a replacement ref for one game, but then made the decision active for the next Blue Jays home series in order to give the parties time to consider the impact of the decision.

 In the current NBA lockout, as I understand it, players don’t usually get paid until the fall.
 If true, then the Raptors aren’t losing any pay through the summer as a result of the lockout.
 In theory, once the Raptors’ lose a pay cheque due to an unlawful lockout, they could seek a remedy from the OLRB, were the Board to rule that the Raptors cannot be locked out.